Killing of Jordan Neely: Investigation and indictment

 Penny was interviewed by police first responders at the scene, then voluntarily at a precinct office by police detectives later that day.
-Penny told interviewers that Neely entered train while saying, "I'm gonna kill everybody.
+During the recorded interview at the NYPD's 5th Precinct, detectives administered Miranda warnings but did not inform Penny that Neely had died; a homicide detective later testified at trial that Penny was unaware of Neely's death at the time of questioning.
+Penny told interviewers that Neely entered the train while saying, "I'm gonna kill everybody.
 I could go to prison forever, I don't care."
 He demonstrated the hold to the detectives, saying he was only trying to restrain Neely and deescalate the situation, not to kill him.
 Penny was released without charges a few hours later.

 On May 5, 2023, Penny's attorneys released a statement offering his condolences to Neely's family, stating that he "never intended to harm Mr. Neely and could not have foreseen his untimely death" and that "[w]hen Mr. Neely began aggressively threatening Daniel Penny and the other passengers, Daniel, with the help of others, acted to protect themselves, until help arrived."
 In the same video, Penny repeated what he had told police about Neely's behavior, disputed that he had been motivated by racism, and said that he had not applied the hold for 15 minutes as alleged by Vázquez: "Between stops, it was only a couple of minutes, so the whole interaction, less than five minutes.
 Some people say I was trying to choke him to death – which is also not true.
 I was trying to restrain him.
 You can see in the video there's a clear rise and fall of his chest, indicating that he's breathing."